 The wave of threats comes amid an already tense political climate, with the upcoming elections expected to be highly contentious.
 The rising hostility toward election officials has prompted concerns about potential disruptions, especially as some states continue to report issues with misinformation, voter intimidation, and allegations of electoral interference.

-Broader Implications and Response
+Broader implications and response

 Beyond Minnesota, election officials nationwide are ramping up security protocols in response to the threats.
 Many jurisdictions are working closely with local law enforcement and federal agencies, including the FBI and U.S. Postal Inspection Service, to monitor potential risks and ensure that polling stations remain secure during the election period.